-A team of researchers from Russia's Center for the Study of the Arctic (along with a few from the Cryosphere Institute of the Academy of Sciences) are expected to head out on an expedition to the so-called "end of the world" later on today to explore the origin of a massive hole that seemingly appeared out of nowhere last week.
+A team of researchers from Russia's Center for the Study of the Arctic and the Cryosphere Institute of the Academy of Sciences are expected to head out on an expedition to the so-called "end of the world" later today to explore the origin of a massive hole that seemingly appeared out of nowhere last week.

-In the aerial photos, the researcher saw a few things that would support the "underground gas explosion" hypothesis, particularly, they were able to see a distinct darkening around the inner rim of the crater, which points to some type of a large explosion.
-Another telling thing deduced from the photos reveals that debris from the event, whatever the cause might be, didn't collapse into the hole itself, but was thrown outward.
+In aerial photos, the researcher saw a few things that would support the "underground gas explosion" hypothesis.
+These include a distinct darkening around the inner rim of the crater, which points to some type of large explosion.
+Another telling thing deduced from the photos is that debris from the event, whatever the cause might have been, didn't collapse into the hole itself, but was thrown outward.

-Another alternate scenario, this time, suggested by Dr Chris Fogwill, a polar scientist from the University of New South Wales, says that what looks like a run-of-the-mill crater might actually be an extreme example of something called a pingo.
+Another alternate scenario has been suggested by Dr. Chris Fogwill, a polar scientist from the University of New South Wales.
+He claims what looks like a run-of-the-mill crater might actually be an extreme example of something called a pingo.
 Pingos are essentially created when huge chunks of underground ice push their way up to the surface and melt.
 Oftentimes, if the blocks are large enough, they can leave spectacularly huge holes behind.

 “We’re seeing much more activity in permafrost areas than we’ve seen in the historical past.
-A lot of this relates to this high degree of warming around these high arctic areas which are experiencing some of the highest rates of warming on Earth,” Dr Fogwill said.
+A lot of this relates to this high degree of warming around these high arctic areas, which are experiencing some of the highest rates of warming on Earth,” Dr. Fogwill told the Sydney Morning Herald.

-Once the team members — including a specialist from Russia's Emergencies Ministry — arrive to survey the environment, they plan to collect soil and water samples, along with doing an assessment of the air.
+When the team members — including a specialist from Russia's Emergencies Ministry — arrive to survey the environment, they plan to collect soil and water samples, as well as do an assessment of the air.
 Hopefully, this will help shed some light on where this hole came from before the internet ventures into rogue black hole territory (as we've seen time and time again, people are weird like that).